jeffcav/grasp-max-matching/README.md

-# grasp-for-1-matching
+# grasp-max-matching
-GRASP implementation for the 1-matching problem.
+GRASP implementation for the max-matching problem.
 Written in Java, locale PT-BR.